 The Right-of-Way Maintenance Program provides for the maintenance of all City rights-of-way.
 Maintenance of City rights-of-way includes:

 - Street trees

 - Graffiti removal

-Repairs of sidewalks and tree trimming are able to be performed by Street Maintenance Division staff.
-Maintenance contracts augment Street Maintenance Division staff for larger work that involves removing and replacing curbs, gutters, curb ramps, and trees.
+Repairs of sidewalks and street tree trimming are able to be performed by Street Maintenance Division staff.
+Maintenance contracts augment Street Maintenance Division staff for larger work that involves removing and replacing curbs, gutters, curb ramps, and street trees.

 Tree Advisory Board